Image: Timothy Wood

 MAT's email lists are hosted by Connect Groups.
 The list addresses have the domain mat.ucsb.edu, for example students ( at ) mat.ucsb.edu.
 If a member of the MAT community would like to create a new email list, contact support ( at ) mat.ucsb.edu.
 List managers can be assigned to manage the members of a list.

-MAT has purchased five Adobe Creative Cloud Complete licenses.
-These licenses provide access to the entire suite of Adobe products.
+MAT has purchased five Adobe Creative Cloud licenses that are shared by the MAT community.
+These licenses provide access to the entire suite of Adobe desktop products.
+The licenses are called "Named User" licenses, and are assigned to specific functional email accounts.

 UCSB has purchased a site license for MatLab and all of it's toolboxes (50).
 The software is available for non-commercial use for all faculty, staff and students.

-For instructions on how to obtain the software, contact support ( at ) mat.ucsb.edu.
+For instructions on how to obtain the software, contact software ( at ) lsit.ucsb.edu.
+For technical support, contact help ( at ) lsit.ucsb.edu.

 UCSB has purchased a site license for Box, which is similiar to DropBox but offers more security and features.
-It offers unlimited storage.
-To use it, go to:
+It also offers unlimited storage, and the ability to create and store spread sheets, documents, and slides.

 The doors to Elings Hall are open Monday through Friday, from 8am to 5pm.
-Outside of these hours, you must use your UCSB Faculty/Staff/Student ID card to gain access.
+Outside of these hours, you must use your UCSB Student Access card to gain access.

-To request that your UCSB ID card be given magnetic access, please fill out this form:
+To request that your UCSB Access card be given after hour access, please fill out the "CNSI Access Control Application" form:

 Fill out the top part of the form.
 For the UCSB Advisor/Supervisor, put: